mgmeyers/obsidian-native-scrollbars/README.md

 ## Obsidian Native Scrollbars

-*Note: this plugin is currently waiting for approval into community plugins.
-See installation notes below.*

 This plugin enables native scrollbars in Obsidian.
 By default, Obsidian's scrollbars are themed and can't be reverted using purely CSS, thus, a plugin is needed.

 **Obsidian's default scrollbars**